BleuBleu/KiraStudioPublic/Docs/docs/samples.md

 Samples can be trimmed to remove undesired parts.
 Additionally, some sample formats will allow setting a loop point.
 This is similar to what you would find in a SoundFont editor.

 In the example below, the C5 note of a violin is trimmed to only keep the attack and a loop point is set so that it keeps playing the sustained part indefinitely.
+Notice the close-up of the stitch in the bottom left corner.
 When trimming is enabled, the looping section is between the loop point and the end trim point, otherwise between the loop point and the end of the sample.

 ![](images/SampleTrimLoopStitch.png#center)